 What started as a water shortage in Turkana has escalated into a massive drought and resulting food crisis.
 Recently the Kenyan government declared a national emergency in response to two years of missed rain in Turkana.

-World Relief is the only non-profit organization with a permanent, long-term presence in Turkana North.
+World Relief is the only non-profit organization with a permanent, long-term presence in Turkana North, Kenya.
 Join us in providing immediate food assistance and nutrition outreach to the people of Turkana.
 Together, we can save lives and make a long-lasting difference in the region.